Ice wine: Japan

-The Furano region of Central Hokkaido, Japan, produces an ice wine each winter at the Furano Winery.
+The Furano region of Central Hokkaido, Japan, produces an icewine each winter at the Furano Winery.
 Because such a small amount can be made each year, it is produced in limited batches and sold only at the cellar door, 3.3 kilometres from Furano Station.
-The Furano Wine ice wine is produced only in red.
+The Furano Wine icewine is produced only in red.

 United States

-Northern Michigan wineries continue to follow the German laws that govern what wine qualifies as ice wine, which dictates that ice wine must be picked only when the grapes are frozen on the vine.
+Northern Michigan wineries continue to follow the German laws that govern what wine qualifies as icewine, which dictates that icewine must be picked only when the grapes are frozen on the vine.
 In 2002, six Michigan wineries produced over 13,000 half-bottles of ice wine, a record at that time.

-A growing number of wineries near Lake Erie, especially in Pennsylvania, New York, and Ashtabula County, Ohio, also produce ice wine.
+A growing number of wineries near Lake Erie, especially in Pennsylvania, New York, and Ashtabula County, Ohio, also produce icewine.

-The US law for ice wines specifies that grapes must be naturally frozen.
-The TTB (Tax and Trade Bureau) regulations state that "Wine made from grapes frozen after harvest may not be labeled with the term 'ice wine' or any variation thereof, and if the wine is labeled to suggest it was made from frozen grapes, the label must be qualified to show that the grapes were frozen postharvest."
+The US law for icewines specifies that grapes must be naturally frozen.
+The TTB (Tax and Trade Bureau) regulations state that "Wine made from grapes frozen after harvest may not be labeled with the term 'icewine' or any variation thereof, and if the wine is labeled to suggest it was made from frozen grapes, the label must be qualified to show that the grapes were frozen postharvest."